Afraaaaaim/BrainFuck-Interpreter/README.md

 # BrainFuck-Interpreter
-An program which is capable of executing Brainfuck code
+A program which is capable of executing Brainfuck code